dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 ```

 A _primary constructor_ declaration consists of a `<primaryConstructor>` in
-the declaration header plus optionally a declaration in the body starting
+the declaration header plus optionally a member declaration in the body
-with a `<constructorSignature>` which is `this`.
+that starts with a `<primaryConstructorBodySignature>`.

 A class, mixin class, or extension type declaration whose class body is `;`
 is treated as the corresponding declaration whose body is `{}` and